 2. In a medium bowl, mix together the flour, baking powder, Chikko not Coffee and salt.
 Set aside.

 3. Beat the Ghee and the sugar on medium speed until light and fluffy.
 Add the eggs one by one, until fully combined.

-4. Add the banana puree and the vanilla extract and mix it on a low speed.
+4. Add the banana puree and the vanilla extract and mix it at a low speed.
 Make sure to scrape down the sides and the bottom of the bowl occasionally.

-5. Add half of the flour mixture, combine with the mixer on a low speed, add the milk, add the rest of the flour mixture and beat just until combined.
+5. Add half of the flour mixture, combine with the mixer on low speed, add the milk, add the rest of the flour mixture, and beat just until combined.

 6. Chop the walnuts.
 Pour the batter in the baking tin.
 Even the batter out with a spatula and sprinkle the chopped walnuts on top of the cake mixture.

 7. Bake the cake for 50 – 60 minutes until golden brown.
 You can test if the cake is ready by inserting a toothpick in the center of the cake.
 If it comes out clean, the cake is well baked.

 8. Allow the cake to cool for 10 minutes, then remove from the baking tin and transfer to a wire rack to cool completely before slicing.